-Popular cloud storage and file-sharing service Dropbox has released an update to its desktop client for Windows and Mac.
+Popular cloud storage and file-sharing servicehas released an update to its desktop client for Windows and Mac.
 The new version adds the ability to track file uploads, shares, and other Dropnox changes straight from the desktop client’s menubar.
 All changes are now listed in a drop-down window, which also includes buttons for quickly sharing files and accepting folder-sharing invitations.

 With this recent upgrade, you don’t have to open your Dropbox folder or access the online site to make changes such as accepting or declining share or sharing a file or folder yourself.
 You will be notified via the menubar when someone shares a file or folder with you, and you can accept or decline invitations to shared folders directly from your desktop.
 For single file sharing, the menubar will show a notification and a preview, so you can see in a glance what’s been shared.
 Unfortunately, however, not all types of listed files can be previewed from the drop-down window.